emtee40/Sdmaid-wiki/Frequently-Asked-Questions.md

 * (Forced) app moving to external storage on supported devices.
 * Sleeping well, knowing the developer is motivated to keep developing :tada:

-### What is the difference between the purchase options?
+### Upgrade options
-All purchase options get you SD Maid Pro with all the same app features.
+All purchase options get you SD Maid Pro with all app features.
 The difference lies in how you access SD Maid Pro.

 It's not possible to switch the purchase/unlock option without buying the upgrade again.